-Market Parcel: The minimal notional size of a trade (or bid or offer) for a financial instrument that is accepted by Price-makers as a fair reflection for a standard market transaction.
+Market parcel: The minimal notional size of a trade (or bid or offer) for a financial instrument that is accepted by Price-makers as a fair reflection for a standard market transaction.

 Material Error: Materiality relates to the seriousness of the error and how this error may impact on what is meant to be represented.
-In regard to the Closing Rates, a material error can be defined by a movement greater than 2.0 bps in the benchmark.
-Therefore, if an error will see the Closing Rate benchmark to move by more than a two basis points, this will warrant a re-calculation of rates.
+In regard to the Closing Rates, a material error can be defined by a movement greater than 2.0 bps in the Closing Rate.
+Therefore, if an error will see the Closing Rate benchmark to move by more than a half basis point, this will warrant a re-calculation of rates.